-- ✓ Exit the building immediately ("Run"). - ✓ Tell anyone you may encounter to exit the building also. - ✓ Leave the campus if you can safely do so.
-Attempt to let a supervisor or fellow worker know that you are leaving so that everyone can be accounted for. - ✓ Call 911 and the Middlebury College Department of Public Safety emergency line 802-443-5911. - ✓ Give the dispatcher the following information: - o Your name - o Location of the incident (be as specific as possible) - o Number of armed people involved (if known) - o Identification or description of armed persons
+- ✓ Exit the building immediately ("Run"). - $\checkmark$ Tell anyone you may encounter to exit the building also.

-- o Number of persons who may be at risk - Your contact information and location
+- ✓ Leave the campus if you can safely do so.
+Attempt to let a supervisor or fellow worker know that you are leaving so that everyone can be accounted for. - ✓ Call 911 and the Middlebury College Department of Public Safety emergency line 802-443-5911. - ✓ Give the dispatcher the following information: - o Your name - Location of the incident (be as specific as possible) - Number of armed people involved (if known) - o Identification or description of armed persons - Number of people who may be at risk - o Your contact information and location